swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 Modify the existing program `exercise-reversecomplement.py` to output fasta whose sequences have been reverse-complemented.

 ####Fasta sequence parsing####
-The minimal data type for sequence data, this format includes only a text record description and a (possibly long) sequence.
+The minimal data type for sequence data, this format includes only a record identifier, an optional text comment and a (possibly long) sequence.
 Nucleic acid sequences, partially-ambiguous nucleic acid sequences, and amino acid sequences can all be encoded in this bare-bones format.

 `SeqRecord` data types have the attributes
 * `.name`  which is the **fasta id** -- all the text before the first whitespace on the header line